NeedleInAJayStack/Units/README.md

 This approach allows us to easily handle any permutation of units.
 You want to convert `12 km³/hr/N` to `ft²*s/lb`?
 We've got you covered!

+Included is a convenient command-line tool for performing quick unit conversions.
+See the [CLI section](#cli) for details.

 ## Getting Started

 To start using Units, import it to your project via the `Package.swift` file: